lmjcbs/lmjcbs.github.io/_posts/2020-06-17-common_errors_to_watch_out_for_in_javascript.markdown

 console.log(j) // 5
 ```

-This behaviour happens because `let` is block scoped to the `for` loop and therefore the `console.log` has no way to find the value of `i`, whereas the `var` keyword can be hoisted outside of the scope it is called in.
+This behaviour happens because `let` is block-scoped to the `for` loop and therefore the `console.log` has no way to find the value of `i`, whereas the `var` keyword can be hoisted outside of the scope it is called in.

 ### Semi colon injection

-JavaScript is typically very lenient about the use of semi colon's in that it will automatically inject semi colons where needed at runtime, in the case they have been omitted.
-This has the advantage of not having to worry about every single semicolon, in order to avoid errors at runtime.
+JavaScript is typically very lenient about the use of semi colon's in that it will automatically inject semicolons where needed at runtime, in the case they have been omitted.
+This has the advantage of not having to worry about every single semicolon, to avoid errors at runtime.

 ```
 let i = 0 // will be read as let i = 0;